sanshigo345/shareknowledge/README.md

 ## shareknowledge

-Welcome to my shareknowledge project done for [Internet Computer Internship Bootcamp](https://www.risein.com/bootcamp-details/internet-computer-internship-bootcamp)
+Welcome to my shareknowledge project, initially this project started for [Internet Computer Internship Bootcamp](https://www.risein.com/bootcamp-details/internet-computer-internship-bootcamp)

 This project aims to facilitate the sharing of knowledge (books) among users through a decentralized web platform.
 The main goal is to create a transparent and accessible system for borrowing and donating books within a community.